sav-che/TL-2/Authors/Vries, Hugo de {std. de Vries}.md

-> [!cite] BHL link: this entry starts at [page 787](https://www.biodiversitylibrary.org/item/103683#page/797/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 787](https://www.biodiversitylibrary.org/page/33212829) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vries, Hugo de (1848-1935), Dutch botanist (plant physiologist and geneticist); studied natural sciences at Leiden University 1866-1870; Dr. phil.
 1870; high school teacher at Assen 1870; with Wilhelm Hofmeister at Heidelberg 1870-1871, with J. Sachs at Würzburg 1871; high school teacher at Amsterdam 1871-1875; working at Würzburg on publications on agricultural plants 1875-1877; "Privatdozent" Halle 1877; lecturer (1877) and professor of botany at the University of Amsterdam 1878-1918; in retirement working on Oenothera at Lunteren 1918-1935; drew attention to the Mendel laws concurrently with C.F.J.E.
-Correns and E. von Tschermak (1900); visited the United States in 1904, 1906 and 1912. (*de Vries*).
+Correns and E. von Tschermak (1900); visited the United States in 1904, 1906 and 1912.
+**Abbreviated name**: *de Vries*

 #### Herbarium and types